Mina-Rahmanian/Prisoners-Dilemma-Matching-Pennies-Rock-Paper-Scissors-RL/README.md

-# 3 games in one function Reinforcement Learning
+# 3 games (two player matrix) in one function using Reinforcement Learning
 <br />

 ## Description